Pinus densiflora: Description

 The leaves are needle-like, 8–12 cm long, with two per fascicle.
 The short leaves are 5–6 cm.
 There are stomatal lines on both sides of the leaf, two vascular bundles, about three to nine resin canals, and fine serrations on the edge of the leaf.
-Branchlets with more or less white powder.
-Male cones are light reddish yellow, clustered in the lower part of new branches, female cones are light reddish purple, solitary or clustered in two to three clusters.
-The cones are dark brown yellow or light brown yellow when mature, they dehiscent at maturity, seed scales usually thin, seed winged.
-The bark is orange-red, cracked into irregular scale-like pieces.
-Heartwood reddish brown, sapwood light reddish yellow.
+Branchlets are covered with whitish powder.
+Male cones are light reddish yellow, clustered in the lower part of new branches.
+Female cones are light reddish purple and solitary or clustered into two to three cones.
+The cones are dark brown-yellow or light brown-yellow when mature and are dehiscent at maturity, with seed scales usually thin, and seeds winged.
+The bark is orange-red and cracked into irregular scale-like pieces.
+The heartwood is reddish-brown, and the sapwood light reddish-yellow.
 The height of the tree is 20–35 m.
 The crown can reach 30 m.

-"The distribution of P. densiflora in China has the following pattern of variation: the more northward it is distributed, the needles are relatively shorter, the white powder on the branchlets is sometimes less obvious or partly obvious, and the color of the cones is lighter.
+"The distribution of P. densiflora in China has the following pattern of variation: the more northward it is distributed, the needles are relatively shorter, the white powder on the branchlets is sometimes less obvious or partly obvious, and the colour of the cones is lighter.
 It is light brown yellow".

 The cones are 4–7 cm long.
 It is closely related to Scots pine, differing in the longer, slenderer leaves which are mid-green without the glaucous-blue tone of Scots pine.
 This pine has become a popular ornamental and has several cultivars, but in the winter it becomes yellowish.
 The plant prefers full sun on well-drained, slightly acidic soil.

 Uses

 Strong wind resistance, P. densiflora is an excellent tree species for afforestation in stony mountains, barren soil and sandy land.
-The timber can be used for construction, electric poles, sleepers, ore pillars, furniture, and wood fiber industrial raw materials.
+The timber can be used for construction, electric poles, sleepers, ore pillars, furniture, and wood fibre industrial raw materials.
 The trunk is rich in resin, from which rosin and turpentine can be extracted.
 Essential oil can be extracted from the leaves.
 In northeast China, matsutake relies on P. densiflora for growth.
 "Jilin Tianfozhishan National Nature Reserve/Jilin Tianfozhishan National Nature Reserve" takes Matsutake, P. densiflora and ecosystem as the main protection objects.
-P. densiflora wood has natural anti-corrosion and anti-mildew properties, and natural preservatives and natural wood anti-mold agents can be extracted.
+P. densiflora wood has natural anti-corrosion and anti-mildew properties, and natural preservatives and natural wood anti-mould agents can be extracted.
 P. densiflora has non-stinging needles and soft branches, making it easy to shape as a penjing.